-In the past decade, NFWM’s Youth and Young Adult (NFWM-YAYA) network in Orlando, FL has developed a close relationship with FWAF and the communities where it operates.
-YAYA and FWAF often work together to plan trainings, meetings, legislative visits, or educational events.
+In the past, NFWM’s Youth and Young Adult (NFWM-YAYA) network in Orlando, FL developed a close relationship with FWAF and the communities where it operates.
+YAYA and FWAF worked together to plan trainings, meetings, legislative visits, or educational events.

-YAYAs volunteer at FWAF events, such as workdays at FWAF’s Campesino Gardens, FWAF’s Annual Women to Women conference, or FWAF’s Chrsitmas Posadas.
-FWAF hosts YAYA organized events such as immersion trips, where YAYA members have the opportunity to create a relationship with the farmworkers in the community.
-Finally YAYAs have also worked collecting much needed donations for the communities where FWAF operates, such as bicycles, long sleeve shirts, food, gardening tools, etc.
+YAYAs volunteered at FWAF events, such as workdays at FWAF’s Campesino Gardens, FWAF’s Annual Women to Women conference, or FWAF’s Christmas Posadas.
+FWAF hosted YAYA organized events such as immersion trips, where YAYA members had the opportunity to create a relationship with the farm workers in the community.
+Finally, YAYAs also worked collecting much needed donations, such as bicycles, long sleeve shirts, food, gardening tools, etc. for the communities where FWAF operated.

 Learn how you can get involved!